-Your baby will show you signs that he/she is getting hungry and wants to eat.
+Your baby will show you signs that they are getting hungry and wants to eat.
 These signs are called feeding cues.
 You can tell if your baby is hungry by watching your baby's behavior.
 The importance of rooming in with your baby is so that you can begin to learn how your baby gives you different cues.
-Feeding cues are signs that the baby gives to show you that he/she is starting to get hungry.
-It is best to feed the baby when he/she is showing EARLY cues.
+Feeding cues are signs that the baby gives to show you that they are starting to get hungry.
+It is best to feed the baby when they are showing EARLY cues.